Cristi075/cristi075.github.io/_posts/2019-08-06-De1CTF 2019 Mine Sweeping Writeup.markdown

 </p>
 </details>

 After running the second script, I quickly realized that I made some mistakes on the first one and as a result I got most of the cells that were covered by the yellow 'Game over' message wrong (almost all of them were marked as empty even if they were not).
-This was probably the result of a timing error;  I suspect that the program was not clicking on a regular cell to reset the game after the 'Game over' message appeared.
+This was probably the result of a timing error;  I suspect that the program was not resetting the game after the 'Game over' message appeared by clicking on a regular cell that was not covered by that message.

 However, when I took at the csv file in a text editor I noticed something.